Scuba Certification F.A.Q

 Scuba Classes: Local or in Florida?

 Either, if you and your friends want to have SCUBA classes in your local city.
-Aqua Hands can come to your city with understand minmum of 8 students required for Aqua Hands Staff to come and teach you and your friends.
-Aqua Hands have schedule where Aqua Hands will be at, you can check on Aqua Hands Facebook.
+DIVE ARMY can come to your city with understandably a minimum of 8 students required for DIVE ARMY staff to come and teach you and your friends.
+DIVE ARMY have schedules where we will be at, you can check on our Facebook.

 Open Water Dives—Local or on Vacation?

-After your confined water dives, you and the new friends you’ve made continue learning during four open water dives with your PADI Instructor at a dive site.
+After your confined water dives, you and your new friends you’ve made continue learning during four open water dives with your PADI Instructor at a dive site.
 This is where you fully experience the underwater adventure – at the beginner level, of course.
 You may make these dives near your home or at a more exotic destination while on a scuba vacation.
-Check Aqua Hands Trips.
+Check DIVE ARMY Trips.

 What scuba gear do I need to learn to scuba dive?